 He was elected President of the Laser and Electro-optics society of the IEEE in 1984 and of the Optical Society of America in 1994.
 He has served on the AIP Governing Board from 1993 – 2000 and was a founding member of the California Council on Science and Technology in 1989 and served as chair from 1994 – 1998.

-Byer will receive the Frederic Ives Medal/Quinn Endowment from the Optical Society of America in 2009 and was awarded the IEEE Photonics Award in June, 2009.
+Byer will receive the Frederic Ives Medal/Quinn Endowment from the Optical Society in 2009 and was awarded the IEEE Photonics Award in June, 2009.
 He has been the recipient of the IEEE Third Millennium Medal, the A. L. Schawlow Award, Laser Institute of America, the R. W. Wood prize of the OSA, the Quantum Electronics Award, Lasers and Electro-optics Society, and the Adolph Lomb Medal of the Optical Society of America.
 He is a fellow of the APS, AAAS, LEOS, LIA and OSA.
 He was elected to the National Academy of Engineering in 1987 and to the National Academy of Science in 2000.

 He has served on the Editorial Boards of Optics Letters, Journal of Applied Physics and Applied Physics Letters, Review of Scientific Instruments and the Proceedings of the IEEE.
 He served on the NRC Committee on Optical Sciences and Engineering, and the NRC Committee on Inertial Confinement Fusion.
 He served as Vice Chair of the NIST NRC Advisory Board, Physics Panel.
 He completed a four year term on the Air Force Scientific Advisory Board in 2006.
 He is serving on the LLNL NIF and PS Directors Review Committee and on the SLAC Coherent Light Source Science Advisory Committee.